robcasloz/rise/README.md

 <http://www.agner.org/optimize/> located in optimization manual 4.

 ### Calculations
-A disadvantage of this model is that there is no information about how long individual processor resources are used for.
-We are only told what the worst-case is for all of the resources.
+A disadvantage of this model is that there is no information about how long individual processor resources are used for, as the throughput is defined on instruction level, and not on µ-operation level.
+This can be improved a bit for operations using the load/store resources, and is explained in detail under "Load/Store-ports".

 #### Throughput
 The amount of time a resource is held is calculated by the following equation